bertyoo90/Calculator/README.md

 # Calculator
-Simple calculator project assignment from 'The Odin Project'
+Simple calculator project assignment from 'The Odin Project'.
+Technologies used: HTML, CSS, JavaScript